d-plaindoux/tyasta/README.md

 ```

 In fact, the evaluation of `e1` (or `e2`) returns a result with an unknown size.
-For instance, we can a divergent program like:
+For instance, we can have a divergent program like:

 ```
 let ref f x = f x